radomskist/NAI-AI-MRDC-2016/README.md

 ###Arguments
--ct = webcam test, uses webcame display as window
+-ct = webcam test, uses webcam display as window

 -kdep = kinect depth display, if there is a kinect connected it'll use this by default.